 Sometimes you feel like you’re drifting aimlessly through your marriage.
-Maybe your partner no longer makes you feel secured, important, or loved— and there seems to be no signs that things will get better.
+Maybe your partner no longer makes you feel secured, important, or loved— and there seem to be no signs that things will get better.
 Maybe you’re constantly having money worries, unpleasant fights, or maybe just plain indifference towards each other?
 Truth is, indifference can be the most brutal thing to deal with.
 After all, money worries are quite common but as long as both parties are willing to seek advice and work together in an honest partnership, then that could help save the marriage.

 There are a lot of support sources that can help you with your problems, and heading straight for divorce may only increase your dilemma.
 Thinking about getting a divorce without really trying to find a way forward in your relationship can also cause more problems in the future, especially when you have unresolved issues as this usually affects the children.
 One way of moving forward is to reach out and ask for help.

-Would counselling be beneficial?
+Would counseling be beneficial?

 Do you still want a divorce?

-Despite going through marriage counselling and trying to save the relationship again and again— yet somehow it still didn’t work— at this stage, you’ve probably decided to go with divorce.
-Now this is a life-changing event and not just for the couple, it greatly affects the children as well.
+Despite going through marriage counseling and trying to save the relationship again and again— yet somehow it still didn’t work— at this stage, you’ve probably decided to go with divorce.
+Now, this is a life-changing event and not just for the couple, it greatly affects the children as well.
 The whole idea of divorce should not be taken lightly; unless assets are at risk, or worse, domestic violence is involved.

 Who can help?